Responsible Engineering

 Facets of Responsible ML Engineering

-There is no agreed definition of responsible or ethical ML engineering, and different organizations, researchers, and practitioners make different lists.
+There is no agreed-upon definition of responsible or ethical ML engineering, and different organizations, researchers, and practitioners make different lists.
 For example, Microsoft lists its responsible AI principles as (1) fairness, (2) reliability and safety, (3) privacy and security, (4) inclusiveness, (5) transparency, and (6) accountability.
-Google lists its AI principles as (1) being socially beneficial, (2) avoiding unfair bias, (3) safety, (4) accountability, (5) privacy, (6) scientific excellence, (7) responsible deployment.
-The European Union’s Ethics Guidelines for Trustworthy AI state ethical principles as (1) respect for human autonomy, (2) prevention of harm, (3) fairness and (4) explicability and lists as key technical requirements (1) human agency and oversight, (2) technical robustness and safety, (3) privacy and data governance, (4) transparency, (5) diversity, non-discrimination and fairness, (6) environmental and societal well-being and (7) accountability.
+Google lists its AI principles as (1) being socially beneficial, (2) avoiding unfair bias, (3) safety, (4) accountability, (5) privacy, (6) scientific excellence, and (7) responsible deployment.
+The European Union’s Ethics Guidelines for Trustworthy AI state ethical principles as (1) respect for human autonomy, (2) prevention of harm, (3) fairness, and (4) explicability, and it lists as key technical requirements (1) human agency and oversight, (2) technical robustness and safety, (3) privacy and data governance, (4) transparency, (5) diversity, non-discrimination, and fairness, (6) environmental and societal well-being, and (7) accountability.
 The Blueprint for AI Bill of Rights published by the US White House sets as principles (1) safe and effective systems, (2) algorithmic discrimination protections, (3) data privacy, (4) notice and explanation, and (5) human alternatives, consideration, and fallback.
 Overall, the nonprofit AlgorithmWatch cataloged 173 ethics guidelines at the time of this writing, summarizing that all of them include similar principles of transparency, equality/non-discrimination, accountability, and safety, while some additionally demand societal benefits and protecting human rights.

 The remainder of the book will selectively cover responsible ML engineering topics.
 We will include two pieces of technical infrastructure that are essential technical building blocks for many responsible engineering activities and four areas of concern that crosscut the entire development lifecycle.